tinuzz/wp-plugin-trackserver/readme.txt

 * Map profiles, allowing you to use different tile sources and map settings (like zoom levels) in different maps.
 * Experimental support for vector tiles, using Maplibre GL JS.
 * A shortcode attribute named 'quiet', to suppress the 'Nothing to display' popup on the map when Trackserver doesn't find any valid tracks or points to display.
+* A shortcode attribute named 'locate', to add a control on the map that allows the user to see its own location (#51).

 Changed:
 * Updated Leaflet to v1.9.4.